 Direction

-Back on the main road, turn right into Sinnberg Street and then shortly afterwards cross the bridge over the Sinn River on the left.
-At the roundabout, go straight on, then turn left into the local hiking trail R 1.
-It starts roughly at Walther-Bloem-Ring.
+Back on the main road, turn right into Sinnberg and then shortly afterwards cross the bridge over the Sinn on the left.
+At the roundabout, go straight ahead, then turn left onto the local hiking trail R 1, which starts roughly at Walther-Bloem-Ring.
 Follow this road and continue straight ahead at the fork.
-Behind the last houses, the road becomes a gravel path, but it is easy to walk.
-Soon you reach the forest and continue along the very varied hiking trail R1 in its cooling shade.
+After the last houses, the road becomes a gravel path, but it is easy to walk on.
+You soon reach the forest and continue along the very varied R1 hiking trail in its cooling shade.

-Again and again, views open up over the river valley below your path.
-After about one kilometre, steps lead to the right to a bench near a statue dedicated to St. Anthony.
-A short distance further on, you will come across a rescue path that branches off to the left.
-Please do not use this path, as it is forbidden to enter the railway premises.
+Views of the river valley below your path open up again and again.
+After about a kilometre, steps lead you to the right to a bench next to a statue dedicated to St. Anthony.
+A short distance further on, you will come across an escape route that branches off to the left, but please do not use this as it is forbidden to enter the railway grounds.

-Cross the northern entrance to the two-kilometre-long Sinnberg Tunnel and continue northwards above the ICE railway line.
-There are still two ascents ahead of you, but the almost 100 metres in altitude will reward you with a wonderful view of the Sinn Valley.
-Finally, the forest opens up, you continue on the R1 to Burgsinn, pass the open-air swimming pool and can then enjoy the freshly babbling Aura stream.
+You cross the northern entrance to the two-kilometre-long Sinnberg Tunnel and continue northwards above the ICE railway line.
+There are still two climbs ahead of you, but you will be rewarded with a wonderful view of the Sinntal valley after the almost 100 metres of ascent.
+Finally, the forest opens up and you continue along the R1 to Burgsinn, pass the outdoor pool and can then enjoy the freshly babbling Aura stream.

-On the way to the Wasserburg, there is of course the possibility to stop for a break, for example at Cafe Müller in Hauptstraße 12 or at Gasthaus Stern in Hauptstraße 8.
-From here it is only a few steps to the Wasserburg.
+On the way to the moated castle, there is of course the opportunity to stop for a break, for example at Cafe Müller in Hauptstraße 12 or Gasthaus Stern in Hauptstraße 8, from where it is only a few steps to the moated castle.

 Burgsinn moated castle

-The "Alte Burg", situated in the middle of Burgsinn, is a typical moated castle.
-However, a moat still filled with water like this one is rare!
-The entire complex has a trapezoidal ground plan with towers at its corners.
+The "Alte Burg", situated in the centre of Burgsinn, is a typical moated castle.
+However, a moat still filled with water like the one here is rare!
+The entire complex has a trapezoidal ground plan with towers at the corners.
 A bridge on the west side provides access to the interior.
-The 22-metre-high keep, made of solid ashlars, towers above the castle.
+The castle is dominated by the 22 metre high keep, built from massive humpback ashlars.
 Its square ground plan has a side length of 8.5 metres.
-With this mighty tower, the moated castle still dominates the townscape today.
+With this massive tower, the moated castle still characterises the townscape today.

-The rest of the masonry was built of quarry stones, and was supplemented and renewed many times.
-The wall of the northern residential building, which starts on the first floor, is made of half-timbering.
-A small half-timbered building was also erected on the square north-east tower.
-Among the first feudatories were the counts of Rieneck in 1317.
+The rest of the masonry was built from quarry stone, supplemented and renewed several times.
+The wall of the northern residential building, which extends from the first floor upwards, is half-timbered.
+A small timber-framed building was also erected on the square north-east tower.
+The first feudal tenants were the counts of Rieneck in 1317.
 A few years later, the Bishop of Würzburg granted the castle and all its possessions to Dietz von Thüngen.
-The castle is still owned by the von Thüngen family, but is no longer used as a residence.
+The surviving structure is essentially based on construction work carried out by the latter between 1339 and 1342.
+The castle is still owned by the von Thüngen family, but is no longer used as a residence today.

-The castle itself cannot be visited, but the imposing building can be walked around from the water and park side.
+The castle itself cannot be visited, but the imposing building can be walked round from the water and park side.

 Burgweg 11